-The top panel shows you a graph of the CPU time your app requires over time – notice the constant heavy usage!
+The top panel shows you a graph of the CPU use your app requires over time – notice the constant heavy usage!

-The lower panel shows you a breakdown of where the time is spent.
-You’ll see that the majority of the time is spent in a function called “Main Thread.”
-You can click the down arrow next to Main Thread to display the list of sub-functions called by Main Thread (and how much time is each).
-The sub-functions are sorted in order of running time, so you can keep repeating this until you dig down deep enough to reveal functions that look related to Sprite Kit:
+The lower panel shows you a percentage-wise breakdown of where the CPU spends its time.
+You’ll see that the CPU is mostly occupied with a function called Main Thread.
+Click the down arrow next to Main Thread to display the list of sub-functions called by Main Thread and how much time the CPU spends on each.
+The panel sorts the sub-functions in order of running time, so keep opening the most expensive item until you dig deep enough to reveal functions that look related to Sprite Kit: